web-push-libs/ecec/README.md

 ### `aes128gcm`

 This is the scheme from the latest version of the encrypted content-coding draft.
 It's not currently supported by any encryption library or browser, but will eventually replace `aesgcm`.
 This scheme removes the `Crypto-Key` and `Encryption` headers.
-Instead, the salt, record size, and ephemeral public key are included in the payload as a binary header block.
+Instead, the salt, record size, and sender public key are included in the payload as a binary header block.

 Additionally:

-* `prkInfo` is the string `"WebPush: info\0"`, followed by the static and ephemeral public keys in uncompressed form.
+* `prkInfo` is the string `"WebPush: info\0"`, followed by the receiver and sender public keys in uncompressed form.
 Unlike `aesgcm`, these are not length-prefixed.
 * `keyInfo` is the static string `"Content-Encoding: aes128gcm\0"`.
 * `nonceInfo` is the static string `"Content-Encoding: nonce\0"`.